 How do I make a withdrawal?

-It will be on the accounts section.
-Please ensure you are withdrawing BTC only to a supported BTC address.
-Alpha5 takes no responsibility for funds sent to incorrect addresses.
+In the accounts section you can access withdrawals.
+Please ensure you are withdrawing USDT only to a supported USDT address.
+Alpha5 takes no responsibility for funds sent to an incorrect address.

-2FA is not necessary, but it is strongly recommended.
-You are able to toggle your preferences from within your account.
+2FA is not necessary, but it is strongly advised for security purposes.
+You are able to toggle this preference from within your account.

 Is there KYC?

 Alpha5 reserves the right to take any actions, including closure of accounts for violations of these policies.